government: Parliamentary democracy

 state of civil and political rights: Free

-legal system: based on English common law
+legal system: based on French civil law system with elements of English common law in certain areas

 legislative system: unicameral National Assembly

-judicial system: Eastern Caribbean Supreme Court (based on St. Lucia)
+judicial system: Supreme Court

 year of last executions: 0-0-0